-- 1. Plan for good behaviour

-- For example...
-Greet at the door, a seating plan, knowing names

-- 2. Work within the '4Rs' framework
+- 1. Plan for good behaviour- know your class and prior data, referring to the SEND policy and SEND Passports.
+Also, planning for a positive start- for example...
+Greet at the door, a seating plan, knowing names - 2.
+Work within the '4Rs' framework